a-location-1/tender-buttons/_posts/2024-08-10-Project-Introduction.md

 In a 1946 interview Stein described the process of writing *Tender Buttons*: "I used to take objects on a table, like a tumbler or any kind of object and try to get the picture of it clear and separate in my mind and create a word relationship between the word and the things seen. [...]
 I try to call to the eye the way it appears by suggestion the way a painter can do it.
 This is difficult and takes a lot of work and concentration to do it.
 I want to indicate it without calling in other things."[^1]

-*Tender Buttons* is a product of tremendous attention, and it's the perfect candidate for sustained analysis.
-It's also serendipitous that "tender buttons" sounds like one of GitHub's randomly generated name suggestions for a new repository - the legacy of modernism in contemporary form.
+*Tender Buttons* is a product of tremendous attention, making it a perfect candidate for sustained analysis.
+It's also serendipitous that "tender buttons" sounds like one of GitHub's randomly generated names for a new repository - the legacy of modernism in contemporary form.

 ###### Damien Elwes, *Picasso's studio at Bateau Lavoir 1908* (2010).[^2] Robert Bartlett Haas writes that "*Tender Buttons* was to Gertrude Stein's development what the "Demoiselles d'Avignon" was to Picasso's, a key work marked with the enormous struggle of creating a new value."[^3]
 ![DamienElwes2010](../Images/DamienElwes2010.png)